epsilam/slack-latexbot/README.md

 In `local-settings.py`, set the variable `SLACK_API_TOKEN` to the API token given to you by Slack in your bot's configuration.

 The bot can be started by entering `pipenv run slack-machine` into your shell while you are in the project's root directory.

+## Running the bot as a background process
+If you want the bot to keep running after you exit your shell or log out, you can use GNU Screen.
+If you have Screen installed, then `cd` into your local copy of this repository and run `screen`.
+Then dismiss the message that comes up by pressing space or enter.
+Now, start the bot with `slack-machine` or `pipenv run slack-machine` depending on if you used pipenv to install the dependencies or not, and then press `Ctrl`+`a`, and then press `d`.

 ## Using the bot in Slack
 Whenever a user begins their message with `=tex`, the rest of the message is interpreted as if it were put between the standard `\begin{document}` and `\end{document}` tags.
 For example, entering the message